 Ordinarily, if a child is born out of wedlock, then paternity establishment is the next step, followed by a parenting plan for legal decision-making and a parenting time.
 With a same sex couple raising a child, only one party has enforceable parental rights if the other party did not legally adopt the child as his or her own.
 (Neither informal adoption nor fostering a child is sufficient basis for asserting parental rights, although a case could be made for third party visitation.)

-The other party may petition for third party visitation under ARS §25-402, and we can help with that, too.
+The other party may petition for third party visitation under ARS §25-402, and an experienced LGBTQ divorce lawyer near you can help with that, too.
 But that’s a different case with a different legal strategy and a different potential outcome.
 Be mindful that in all child custody cases, the common thread is doing what is in the best interests of the child.

 Before you go, there’s one more thing we need to talk about.